Maralgoudarzi/I-Grade-inteligent-grade-prediction-system-/README.md

   * Numpy
   * Panda

-you can simply run the server.py file and then server will run on you localhost. then just open prowser and type your local host IP and enjoy the application
+you can simply run the server.py file and then server will run on you localhost. then just open Browser and type your local host IP and enjoy the application